11 Criminals Held - UrduPoint

 11 Criminals Held

-SARGODHA, (UrduPoint / Pakistan Point News - 23rd Oct, 2024) The district police arrested 11 criminals from various parts of the district and recovered contraband from their possession,here on Wednesday.
+SARGODHA, (UrduPoint / Pakistan Point News - 28th Oct, 2024) Police arrested 11 alleged criminals from across the district on Monday.

-According to a spokesperson,the arrested outlaws were identified as Inaam,Wasim,Rashid,Imran,Kamran, Suleman,Tahir, Kaleem,Wajahat,Nouman and Khaleel.
+Police said teams raided various localities and arrested Saqlain, Talha, Saad, Abbas, Adnan and others.

-The police recovered 2.6 kg hashish,1.3 kg heroin,345 litres liquor,12 pistols,four guns,235 bullets,333 empty bottles and valuables worth millions of rupees from them.
+The police also recovered two stolen bikes, two mobile phones, four pistols and a Kalashnikov from them.

 Recent Stories